 APs in the same mobility domain shall set the PMKSA Caching Privacy Support subfield in the RSNXE to the same value.

-If both a FTO and target FTR set the PMKSA Caching Privacy Support subfield in the RSNXE to 1, after the indicated PMKR0Name used by the target FTR to identify PMK-R1 (see 13.8.1 (Overview)), and a PTKSA is established using the identified PMK-R1,
+If both a FTO and target FTR set the PMKSA Caching Privacy Support subfield in the RSNXE to 1, after the target FTR uses the indicated PMKR0Name to identify the (#1469)PMK-R1 (see 13.8.1 (Overview)), and a PTKSA is established using the identified PMK-R1,

-the R1KH of the target FTR shall contact R0KH to provide the latest ANonce, SNonce, and
+the R1KH of the target FTR shall send the latest ANonce and SNonce to the R0KH, and (#1470)

-both the S0KH of the FTO and the R0KH contacted by the target FTR shall recompute the PMKR0Name.
+both the S0KH of the FTO and the R0KH (#1470)shall recompute the PMKR0Name.

 NOTE—For MLO, all STAs affiliated with an MLD set the RSNXE to the same value.